What is Estrogen Dominance?

-- Take a quality probiotic to replenish the beneficial gut bacteria and assist with digestion.
+- Take quality probiotics to replenish the beneficial gut bacteria and assist with digestion.

 - Ashwagandha has the ability to improve thyroid and hormone function and reduces inflammation.

 - Supplement with Calcium D-Glucarate.
 The recommended dosage is 400–600 mg per day, taken in divided doses, but those with cancer can take 1000-2000 mg per day, taken in divided doses.
 Calcium Glucarate facilitates the removal of estrogen and other toxins from the body, and improves estrogen by-product formation so it may help with prostate conditions, PMS and other hormonal imbalances.
-Animal studies suggest that glucarate not only reduces cancer risk, but may prevent tumor growth in the skin, breast, liver, colon and lung.
 Women with estrogen-dependent tumors (and men with prostate cancer) may benefit from taking glucarate since it can reduce total estrogen load and improve estrogen metabolite ratios.
+Animal studies suggest that calcium glucarate not only reduces cancer risk, but may also prevent tumor growth in the skin, breast, liver, colon and lung.